Try a Free Live AI Golf Lesson TRY FREE

 Simply Throw for a More Natural Golf Swing & More Speed

-In studying the basic movements of the Rotary Swing Tour golf swing, and why we do it the way we do, one part that's very easy to understand is the basic, overall movement of the golf swing.
+When studying the fundamental movements of the Rotary Swing Tour golf swing and why we move the way we do, one piece that's incredibly easy to understand is the basic overall motion of the swing itself.

-The basic throwing motion remains the most efficient way anyone has ever come up with to use the human body to propel an object with speed, and we use the exact same motions and movements in the golf swing.
+The throwing motion remains the most efficient way anyone has ever devised to use the human body to propel an object with speed — and we use the exact same movements and mechanics in the golf swing.

 What makes up the throwing motion?
-A right handed person takes the following steps to throw an object:
+A trail-hand-dominant person takes the following steps to throw an object:

 • Pivot the hips